duncanpierce/hetzanetes/README.md

 ## Current limitations

 * Downsizing the API server node set can hang the cluster.
 Worker node pools can be downsized.
-* Servers are not deleted gracefully.
 * Cannot manage other clusters, even though you could have more than one `Cluster` resource, in theory.
-* Deleting a cluster doesn't always remove the private network and firewalls.

 ## Getting started

 1. Create a Hetzner Cloud project, if you don't already have one.
+If this is your first time using Hetzner Cloud, you can get free service credit using [this referral link](https://hetzner.cloud/?ref=0obWH96gyXNL) (disclosure: I may also receive a service credit).
 2. Create a read+write API Token in that project (under **Security > API Tokens**), if you don't already have one.
 3. Assign the API Token to an environment variable named `HCLOUD_TOKEN`.
 4. Run `hetzanetes create test` to create a cluster called `test`.